Gustav-Simonsson/orchid-docker/README.md

 # Docker Image for orchid server

-This docker image builds the orchid server code in the srv-shared dir at https://github.com/OrchidTechnologies/orchid
+This docker image builds and runs the orchid server code in the srv-shared dir at https://github.com/OrchidTechnologies/orchid

 # Usage